HMS Lucia: Lucia

 From 1936 to 1939 Lucia was a depot ship for mainly S-class submarines.
 By 8 September 1939 she was in the Indian Ocean.
 She was in Aden in February 1941, and Eritrea that April and August.
 On 5 January 1942 she left Bombay (now Mumbai) for Colombo, where she arrived five days later.
-On 5 April 1942, 70 dive bombers from Imperial Japanese Navy aircraft carriers attacked Colombo.
+In the Easter Sunday Raid on 5 April 1942, 70 dive bombers from Imperial Japanese Navy aircraft carriers attacked Colombo.
 Lucia was damaged, and one of her crew was killed.

 Later in the war, Lucia became a "small ship" repair ship, serving ships up to the size of destroyers.
 She was in Colombo in December 1942 and March 1943.
 She visited Durban in August 1943, and Port Elizabeth that December.

 She was back in Colombo by June 1945.

 Sinai

 The Admiralty sold Lucia on 4 September 1946.
 She was converted into a cargo ship and renamed Sinai.
 By 1948 the Compañía Maritima Geojunior had registered her under the Panamanian flag of convenience.
 An English firm, Till & Company, managed her.
 On 5 January 1951 she arrived in La Spezia to be scrapped.